Motorbike Insurance Too Expensive?

 The price reduced from £272 to £207 - a 24% saving.

-Mark Hopwood - Motorbike insurance expert and owner of Biker Insure
+Mark Hopwood - Motorbike insurance expert and founder of Biker Insure

 12. Voluntary excess